netdevopsbr/docs.netbox.dev.br/netbox/plugins/netbox-plugin-tutorial/step01-initial-setup.md

 Unpacking objects: 100% (58/58), done.
 ```

-:blue_square: **Note:** It isn't strictly required to clone the demo repository, but it will enable you to conveniently check out snapshots of the code as the lessons progress and overcome any hiccups.
+:blue_square: **Observação:** It isn't strictly required to clone the demo repository, but it will enable you to conveniently check out snapshots of the code as the lessons progress and overcome any hiccups.
+:blue_square: **Observação:** Não é estritamente necessário clonar o repositório demo.
+Mas vai te permitir facilmente verificar as versões (snapshots) do codigo enquanto progredimos e resolvemos os problemas.

-## Plugin Configuration
+## Configuração do Plugin

-### Create `__init__.py`
+### Criar o arquivo `__init__.py`

-The `PluginConfig` class holds all the information needs to know about our plugin to install it.
-First, we'll create a subdirectory to hold out plugin's Python code, as well as an `__init__.py` file to hold the `PluginConfig` definition.
+Na classe `PluginConfig` está toda a informação necessária sobre o plugin para instalá-lo.
+Primeiro, teremos que criar um sub-diretório onde estará todo o código do plugin, assim como o arquivo `__init__.py` que terá definição da classe `PluginConfig`.

 ```bash
 $ mkdir netbox_access_lists
 $ touch netbox_access_lists/__init__.py
 ```

-Next, open `__init__.py` in the text editor of your choice and import the `PluginConfig` class from NetBox at the top of the file.
+Agora, abra o arquivo `__init__.py` no editor de texto de sua preferência e importe a classe `PluginConfig` do Netbox no topo do arquivo.

 ```python
 from extras.plugins import PluginConfig
 ```

-### Create the PluginConfig Class
+### Criar a classe PluginConfig

 We'll create a new class named `NetBoxAccessListsConfig` by subclassing `PluginConfig`.
 This will define all the necessary parameters that control the configuration of our plugin once installed.
-There are [many optional attributes](https://netbox.readthedocs.io/en/stable/plugins/development/#pluginconfig-attributes) that can be set here, but for now we only need to define a few.
+There are [many optional attributes](https://netbox.readthedocs.io/en/feature/plugins/development/#pluginconfig-attributes) that can be set here, but for now we only need to define a few.

 ```python
 class NetBoxAccessListsConfig(PluginConfig):